scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

 particular interest.
 Customs can be understood in terms of three simple concepts.
-A **Check** is a simple object that represents a Python package by its name and a callable that is used to verify that the package is present in a given dictionary.
+A **Check** is a simple object that represents a Python package by its name and a callable that is used to verify that the package (or even a specific module within a package) is present in a given dictionary.
 In production this dictionary should be ``sys.modules`` but during testing it can be mock ``sys.modules`` dictionary.
 The **Inspector** is a container of Check objects, and is responsible for